gagle/node-status-bar/README.md

   The character that shows the remaining progress.
 Default is `·`.
 - __progressBarLength__ - _Number_
   The length of the progress bar.
 Default is 24.
-- __render__ - _Function_
-  Function that is called when the status bar needs to be printed.
-It is required.
-It receives the stats object as an argument.

 - __total__ - _Number_
   The total size of the file.
 This option is required.